 Accessible hotel rooms with a bathtub have required in-tub seats since the 1991 standards took effect (4.20.3).
 The majority of hotels do not provide this feature.
 Section 607 of the 2010 standards permits two designs, which are pictured below.

 Bathtub seats can be either permanently fixed at the end of the tub (picture 1) or removable units that can be placed inside the tub (picture 2).
-Removable seats must be capable of secure placement.
+Removable seats must be capable of secure placement so that they are fixed and immovable during use.
 The top of bathtub seats must be between 17 and 19 inches above the bathroom floor.

 Parallel grab bars are required on the back wall of the tub, and a single horizontal grab bar must be affixed to the control wall.
 A grab bar on the second end wall (opposite the control wall) is only required for bathtubs using the removable in-tub seat.
 The bathtub in picture 2 above fails the grab bar compliance test: the back wall has one bar, not two; and the control wall has a vertical bar, not horizontal.